Uanela/arkos/packages/create-arkos/README.md

 ## Overview

-`create-arkos` is the scaffolding tool for the Arkos.js framework (v1.2.14-beta).
+`create-arkos` is the scaffolding tool for the Arkos.js framework.
 It provides an interactive setup experience to generate a complete, production-ready RESTful API project with automatic CRUD operations, authentication, validation, and more - all built on top of Express.js and Prisma.

 ## Requirements